jspm/jspm.org/docs/cdn.md

 Import maps are only supported in the very latest version of Chrome, so to support import maps in all other modules browsers we use [ES Module Shims](https://github.com/guybedford/es-module-shims), a performant shim based on a Web Assembly lexer for fast import specifier rewriting.

-This can be included from JSPM with the followinng HTML, which is included by default in the JSPM generator output:
+This can be included from JSPM with the following HTML, which is included by default in the JSPM generator output:

 ```html
 <script async src="https://ga.jspm.io/npm:es-module-shims@0.10.1/dist/es-module-shims.min.js"></script>